colehawkins/bayesian-tensor-rank-determination/README.md

 The directory `tensor_layers` has the python package for the tensorized layers.

-This implementation differs slightly from the results described in [our paper on Bayesian tensor rank determination for neural networks](https://arxiv.org/abs/2010.08689) in which many posterior samples are drawn.
-However the results are very similar.
+This implementation is a MAP implementation of [our paper on Bayesian tensor rank determination for neural networks](https://arxiv.org/abs/2010.08689) in which many posterior samples are drawn.
+However the results are very similar and this is computationally more efficient.

 ## Issues?

 Feel free to contact `colepshawkins@gmail.com` with any questions, or raise an issue.